WilliamCordero/HyperPan/README.md

 <p align="justify">
 For each stepper motor there are a set of <code>#define</code> with their respective configuration.
-Which GPIO pins are connected at which pins on the stepper driver (<a href="https://www.pololu.com/file/0J617/drv8834.pdf" target="_blank">DRV8834</a>) and most important, the microstepping mode <code>1/32-step</code> and the number of native steps per rotation, which is the product of the motor steps and the gear multiplier, in this case the
+Which GPIO pins are connected at which pins on the stepper driver (<a href="https://www.pololu.com/file/0J617/drv8834.pdf" target="_blank">DRV8834</a>), the microstepping mode <code>1/32-step</code> and the steps per rotation, which is the product of the motor steps and the gear multiplier, in this case the
 <a href="http://www.omc-stepperonline.com/download/pdf/17HS19-2004S1.pdf" target="_blank">motor</a>
-has 200 steps and we are using a 16T gear on the motor and a 128T what makes an 8X multiplier.
+has 200 steps with 8X multiplier (128T/16T gears).
 </p>

 ```